 The Philly Blues Kings has been around for a minute.
 This band represents the best that the contemporary blues has to offer.
-The lineup is fronted by internationally acclaimed Nola Blue recording artist Clarence Spady on guitar and vocals and backed by Mr. Saxman Frank McKitty on tenor, Hammond ace Joey Stout at the keys and vocals, and driven by the powerful rhythm team of Jamey Reilly on bass and Paul Albrecht on drums.
+The lineup is fronted by internationally acclaimed Nola Blue recording artist Clarence Spady on guitar and vocals and backed by Mr. Saxman Frank McKitty on tenor, Hammond ace Joey Stout at the Hammond organ, piano and vocals, and driven by the powerful rhythm team of Jamey Reilly on bass and Paul Albrecht on drums.
+Our newest member, Kate Gaffney, is a stunning alto singer/guitarist with a national presence on the singer-songwriter circuit.
+She has released several acclaimed albums and has toured widely across the USA.
+She is a fearless performer who has embraced the blues with passion and brings a whole new polished feel to the raw edginess of the Kings.

-Musically, they are first rate, combining the raw edge of electric blues with polished musicianship.
+Musically, they are first rate, combining the powerful impact of electric blues with skilled musicianship and stellar vocals.
 Their sets feature a mix of beloved standards, modern covers, originals and obscure relics that only a music historian would recognize.
 True to their music-first ethos, the group eschews fame and fortune, and indeed has never even recorded an album together.
-These men love the blues - and love to play!
+These performers love the blues - and love to play!

 Clarence Spady has been described as "the future of the blues" (Bill Dahl, Chicago Tribune).
 He plays with depth and sensitivity, effortlessly combining blues, jazz, funk, latin and rock into his own unique style.
 His moving guitar play, rough street-edged vocals, songwriting, and live improvisations are highlighted with every performance.